juergenweb/FieldtypeSimpleAddress/README.md

 # Processwire-Simple-Address-Inputfield-Fieldtype
-A simple inputfield to store an address.
+A simple inputfield and fieldtype to store an address.
 There is no special functionality inside, but the big advantage is, that you don´t need to use multiple fields in ProcessWire and each field of the address is fully searchable.
 Adding only 1 field is much more comfortable.

 ## What it does